INTERNATIONAL FESTIVAL OF ANCIENT GREEK DRAMA

 The performances are presented in open-air amphitheatres at archaeological sites, such as the Ancient Odeon in Paphos and the Curium Ancient Theatre in Limassol and in modern amphitheatres in Nicosia, such as the “Skali” Amphitheatre in Aglantzia and the Makarios III Amphitheatre.

 Evaluating the long course of the Festival, it is safe to say that its objectives have been achieved to a satisfactory degree.
 Each year the festival grows, acquiring and enhancing its own multicultural and international character, hosting theatre groups coming from different cultural backgrounds and it is now widely acknowledged as one of the most important cultural institutions in Cyprus and abroad.

 During the last years, the festival has been significantly developed: it has broadened its perspective, embracing the innovative through the timeless, the contemporary through the ancient, while it has expanded its audience in local and foreign spectators by surtitling the performances in Greek and English.
 The Festival has brought the artistic creation closer to the society, reaching the broad strata of society and has stepped in Cypriot creativity, while opening constructive dialogues with other countries.

-Τhe “International Festival of Ancient Greek Drama” has been honoured twice with the EFFE Label (2015/2016 and 2017/2018), as one of Europe’s finest festivals.
+The “International Festival of Ancient Greek Drama” has been honoured with the EFFE Label (2015-2016, 2017-2018 and 2019-2021), as one of Europe’s finest festivals.